This post may contain affiliate links. Read our affiliate disclosure here.

 Currently, the long term benefit of high-dose nicotinamide (Insolar by Blackmores) at a dose of 3,000mg daily is currently being researched in Melbourne.

 If Insolar is not available for you, then any other Vitamin B3 nicotinamide should be fine as long as you purchase from a reputable supplement manufacturer.

 READ NEXT: Natural glaucoma treatment with vitamin B3 (nicotinamide)

 is a water-soluble vitamin.
 It is important for DNA regulation, red blood cell production, and helps with the function of our nervous system.

 Our body does not produce vitamin B12 naturally, and so we rely on food consumption for vitamin B12.
-Methylcobalamin is a naturally occurring vitamin B12 that is found in food sources such as eggs, milk, fish, and meat.
+Vitamin B12 is found in food sources such as eggs, milk, fish, and meat.

 Vitamin E (alpha-tocopherol) is a fat-soluble vitamin with antioxidant and anti-inflammatory properties.
 It is naturally found in vegetable oils and animal fats.
 Research has found alpha-tocopherol to improve blood flow to the eye and to reduce visual field deterioration if taken for at least 6 to 12 months.

 READ NEXT: Natural glaucoma vitamins for your optic nerve

 c) Herb and plant extracts